-I have been learning about and implementing RIE (pronounced Rye and short for Resources for Infant Educarers) parenting for about three years now.
+I have been learning about and implementing RIE (pronounced Rye and short for Resources for Infant Educarers) parenting since 2012.
 Over that time, I have experimented with different parenting techniques, including some that have not been so respectful, but I have always found my footing and the way forward when I have come back to RIE.

-The whole notion of Magda Gerber’s that my children are capable, unique individuals worthy of my respect completely resonates with me.
-Understanding that who they are and how they act, today, right now, is perfect for them at this time, has allowed me to let go of my preconceived ideas of what I think they should be doing and allowed them the space to grow in confidence, paving their own paths under my gentle guidance.
+The whole notion, proposed by Magda Gerber , that my children are capable, unique individuals worthy of my respect from day one, completely resonates with me.
+Understanding that who they are and how they act, today, right now, is perfect for them, has allowed me to let go of my preconceived ideas of what I think they should be doing and allowed them the space to grow in confidence, paving their own paths under my gentle guidance.

 One thing I learned early on in my parenting transition was to take small steps.
 Read enough articles to get the general feel for respectful parenting and then focus on one area for change; sticking with it until it has become habitual.
 It can take weeks of dedication to change just one area of parenting in this way.

 I have gathered together a collection of articles that I feel sum up some of the key areas of this respectful parenting approach.

 This collection is most definitely not a definitive guide and I welcome any feedback on areas you feel I have not covered or articles you feel should be included.

 1. An introduction to RIE: What is it all about?

 These are some of the best, most succinct articles explaining the ins and outs of RIE.